SamuelTallet/SketchUp-Layers-Tags-In-Time-Plugin/docs/README.md

 Say we have a SketchUp model containing a terrain, an oak tree and a deer.
 All these entities are visible and already grouped conveniently.
 Ok?
 Now, let's follow these steps:

-1. Right click on "Terrain And Oak Tree" group in viewport or in Outliner panel.
+1. Right click on "Terrain And Oak Tree" group in viewport or in "Outliner" panel.
 Select "Assign to layer" then "New layer...".
 Enter this layer name: Spring-Summer-Autumn.
 (Note that as of SketchUp 2020 "Layers" are called "Tags".)

-2. Right click on "Snow Terrain And Snow Oak Tree" group in viewport or in Outliner panel.
+2. Right click on "Snow Terrain And Snow Oak Tree" group in viewport or in "Outliner" panel.
 Select "Assign to layer" then "New layer...".
 Enter this layer name: Winter.
 (Of course, you can still use "Layers" and "Entity Info" panels to accomplish this.)

 3. If you need it: assign "Deer" entity to a layer.
 Whatever...
 It doesn't concern us since, in our model, time has no effect on deer.